joelvaneenwyk/homepage/views/blog/tools/data.md

 # Tools to Explore

 * http://rmarkdown.rstudio.com/index.html
-* http://www.abelhadigital.com/hostsman a tool for editing your Hosts file
+* [HostsMan](http://www.abelhadigital.com/hostsman) a tool for editing your Hosts file
+    - Comparison of tools for this: https://winbeginner.com/hosts-file-editor-windows/

 # Writing Documentation